Developing Patient Portals

 Where’s Your Typical Patient?

-Believe it or not, but most patient software was not designed with the right users in mind.
+Believe it or not, most patient software was not designed with the right users in mind.
 Many patient portals actually feature screens that were originally designed for clinicians.
 Clinician-facing systems, such as electronic health record systems (EHRs), already existed.
 It was the simplest (and cheapest) solution for developers to borrow an area from the existing interface and simply expose it to patients via the web with little to no redesign.

 Unfortunately, patients do not normally engage well with interfaces designed for clinicians.